 Installing plaster is a multiperson job, and properly adhering all the pieces to the wall and ceiling can take days — a turnoff for those who might be looking for a weekend project.
 To complicate matters further, plaster can crack easily when mishandled.
 While cracks and imperfections in plaster are more fixable than other substrates, it will still derail your process and generate more frustration.

 Plaster of Paris is a DIY solution that you can make at home, but you still need to create a mold, reinforce your walls, trim the plaster section, install the finished product and then cover it with an appropriate primer/paint.
-That's a lot of work for moulding when you can find more cost-efficient, less-stressful options.
+That's a lot of work for molding when you can find more cost-efficient, less-stressful options.

 What if you could install a graceful embellishment that mirrors plaster while exerting a fraction of the effort and cost?

-Create a gorgeous display in a single afternoon with Focal Point's crown moulding kits, which use a durable polyurethane to achieve crisp, impeccable detail usually found only in plaster.
+Create a gorgeous display in a single afternoon with Focal Point's crown molding kits, which use a durable polyurethane to achieve crisp, impeccable detail usually found only in plaster.
 Our system doesn't call for years of expertise or uncompromising focus.

-After selecting your preferred style — we offer four choices — you'll use the Quick Clips™ and Moulding Mates™ to get the job done.
+After selecting your preferred style — we offer four choices — you'll use the Quick Clips™ and Molding Mates™ to get the job done.
 The sections come primed and ready for customization, and you can cut them to length once you know the dimensions of your room.
 The clips install easily with a single screw, as they align themselves flush to the wall and ceiling.